Australian Speedcar Grand Prix

 In 1990 'the Grand Prix' returned to the Sydney Showground where American Johnny Pearson, Sydney's Aaron Benny and Troy Jenkins and even Victorian Sprintcar hero Max Dumesny drove to victory lane.

 In 1994 and 1995 it was held in Wangaratta (Keith Giles WA won) and Heathcote where American Lealand McSpadden was victorious.

 As a one off the Sydney Showground closed for the final time in 1996 and fittingly Garry Rush was the victor.

 For the next three years NSW drivers had a mortgage on the event as it was held at Parramatta City Raceway and Newcastle Motordrome where Troy Jenkins won twice and Steven Graham once.

 In 2000 the final season at Perth's Claremont Speedway saw the only appearance of the AGP outside the East Coast of Australia and Perth supremo Michael Figliomeni was the victor standing alongside Keith Giles as the only West Aussies to win to that point.

 Newcastle's Adam Clarke won in 2001 at "PCR" and then the event went to Victoria's Avalon Raceway near Geelong for the next seven years where victors included Darren Jenkins, West Aussie Dene McAllan, Victorian veteran Ian "Fly" Lewis, and West Aussie Keith Giles for the second time.

 Victorian star Mark Brown won the first two of his eventual six AGP victories at Avalon before winning the next four of his win-list at Nowra Speedway in NSW.

 New Zealand stand out Michael Pickens is the only driver from New Zealand to win the AGP – a feat he achieved at Avalon in 2005.

 Newcastle's Matt Smith won at Valvoline Raceway in 2011, Queenslander Anthony Chaffey won at Nowra in 2016, Nathan Smee won in 2017 at Valvoline Raceway, fourth generation racer Reid Mackay won at Gunnedah in 2018 and Matt Smith recorded his second win at Lismore in 2019.

 On 1 January 2020 Carson Macedo from California USA racing for the Sean Dyson Complete Racing team won the race making this his 3rd win in Speedcars at Valvoline Raceway during his Speedweek campaign.

+On 3 February 2024, former Australian Speedcar champion Kaidon Brown placed another AGP win in the family trophy cabinet, adding to his father Mark Brown’s 6 wins prior.
+Mark experienced great success in this very race, with 4 wins in a row from 2013 to 2015 at Nowra Speedway, his two prior victories coming at Avalon in 2004 and 2009.